The Evens (album): Reception

 The album received mostly positive reviews, scoring a 72 out of 100 on Metacritic based on 19 reviews, indicating a "[g]enerally favorable" reception.
 Tiny Mix Tapes described the songwriting on the album as "excellent" and "remarkably diverse", whilst Rob Theakston of Allmusic called the album a "major leap" forward for both MacKaye and Farina.
 "Ultimately," writes Matthew Murphy for Pitchfork, "this eponymous debut not only introduces the Evens as a wholly distinct and vital group, but also contains performances that MacKaye would likely have been unable to deliver in any other context."

 Despite warning that the listener shouldn't expect any "hair-raising shouts of defiance", Spin commended the album for the "wobbly spirit" shared by the duo.
 According to Todd Burns, writing for Stylus, the album "sees one side of the Fugazi sound being completely fleshed out and it’s a beautiful thing to hear."
 Peter Hepburn of Cokemachineglow praised the album as "an impressive debut" and called the MacKaye's "caliber of experimentation [...] more than welcome."

 A mixed review came from Popmatters' Evan Rytlewski, who criticized MacKaye's "newfound sense of melody he['d] mastered on The Argument" as being stale without that album's "prevailing dissonance", and found the album's instrumental format more suited to Farina's vocals than MacKaye's.

 Track listing

-All songs written & performed by The Evens.
+All songs written and performed by The Evens.